Buying Guides By Ethan Parker March 31, 2026 10 min read

 Should I replace all four winter tires at once?

-For best handling and stability, it is generally recommended to use a matching set.
-Installing winter tires only on the front or only on the rear can create uneven traction that affects braking and steering predictability.
+For best handling and stability, use a matching set of four winter tires.
+Installing winter tires only on the front or only on the rear can create uneven traction and reduce predictable braking and steering.

 Do I need to use tire chains with winter tires?

-Often, no. Winter tires improve traction, but chain requirements may still apply in certain regions, elevation areas, or during specific weather events.
-Check local rules and road signs.
-Always verify chain size compatibility with your tire and wheel setup.
+Often, no. Winter tires improve traction, but chain requirements may still apply in mountain passes, severe storms, or certain road-control zones.
+Check local rules and verify chain clearance with your vehicle and tire size.

 How should I store winter tires during the off-season?